Nepomuceno/blog/source/_posts/personal-email-with-azure-dns-and-mailgun.md

 Of course, there are limitations when using this:

-1. You are only able to receive emails using this technique.
-I could extend it to use Mailgun to send emails to and I might do it in another blog stay tuned
+1. <s>You are only able to receive emails using this technique.
+I could extend it to use Mailgun to send emails to and I might do it in another blog stay tuned</s> You can now see hoe to send emails too at: {% post_link personal-email-sending-email %}

 2. This is done with a lot of manual steps (coping commands from this post).
 This could be automated in a simple script but I needed to stop and publish at some time so I decided that I will also leave that for a future post :)

 3. Mailgun it is only free up to 10,000 emails per month. but if you are getting more than 10,000 email per month I would suggest first taking a look on why are you receiving that much email and Mailgun still has a great price even above 10,000 emails.